dhonaobina/Project1_2022/README.md

 Added my photo in the center, to show my willingness to learn and positivity.
 Added my the percentage of of knowledge of languages I learned during my studies.

-If I would do this project again, I would like my styling to be in the css file and more cleaner and clearer comments.
+If I would do this project again, I would like my styling consolidated into css file for it to be more cleaner.
+Also have more clearer comments on my coding.
-I would like to also further explore my knowledge in positioning and a little bit of smooth animation while scrolling through.
+I would like need further explore my knowledge in positioning and a little bit of smooth animation while scrolling through.
+I will use Git and GitHub when making updates on my code and testing each feature I add.

+## User Stories

+* As a visitor, I want to know what is the website for and that I know immediately who owns it and why it was created.
+* As a recruiter, I want to see clean and novice responsive website.
+Everything is placed accordingly and easy to navigate information required for a personal portfolio.
+Especially the skills that can be offered and contact details when I am ready to hire the personal that owns the portfolio.
+* As a non-IT background vistor, I want to see simple and easy to understand and ensuring that it was a pleased to visit a personal portfolio.
+* As a friend visitor, I want to see its future goals, past and present projects.

+## Wireframes